 • Tingling (“pins-and-needles” sensation) or numbness in one arm

 • Burning pain in the shoulders, neck, or arm

 Chiropractic treatment is effective in treating the symptoms of herniated discs in more than 90% of patients.
 These can include:

 • Muscle relaxers and anti-inflammatory medications can be helpful.

 • Cold compresses or ice can be applied a couple of times a day for 20 minutes at a time.

 • After any spasms settle, gentle heat applications can be employed.

 • Any physical exercise needs to be slow and controlled, particularly bending forward and lifting.
-This will help to ensure that symptoms do not return-as can taking short walks and avoiding sitting for long periods.
-To avoid future episodes of pain, it is important that you be instructed in how to properly stand, sit, and lift.
+This will help to ensure that symptoms do not return – as can taking short walks and avoiding sitting for long periods.
+To avoid future episodes of pain, it is important that you practise good posture.

 • If these nonsurgical treatment measures fail, cortisone injections may lessen nerve irritation and enable more effective participation in chiropractic treatment.